murillo-group/sarkas/docs/documentation/input_file.rst

 ``thermalization: no``.
-The default value is ``yes`` and it could be omitted, however, we must define the ``thermostat_type`` and ``thermalization_timestep`` if we are using a thermostat. ``thermalization_timestep`` indicates the timestep number at which the Berendsen thermostat will be turned on and the instance ``berendsen_tau`` indicates the relaxation rate of the Berendsen thermostat, see :doc:`../theory/Berendsen_NB/Berendsen_Thermostat` for more details.
+The default value is ``yes`` and it could be omitted, however, we must define the ``thermostat_type`` and ``thermalization_timestep`` if we are using a thermostat. ``thermalization_timestep`` indicates the timestep number at which the Berendsen thermostat will be turned on and the instance ``berendsen_tau`` indicates the relaxation rate of the Berendsen thermostat, see `Berendsen Thermostat <./Features_files/Berendsen_NB/Berendsen_Thermostat.ipynb>`_ for more details.
 These last two instances have no default value and as such they must be defined.
 Currently Sarkas supports only the Berendsen thermostat.

 The last instance defines the temperature at which the system is to be thermalized (be careful with units!) .